MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

     def defend(self):
         """
-        This method should run the defend method on each armor and calculate the total defense.
+        This method should run the defend method on each piece of armor and calculate the total defense.
         """

-    def damage(self, damage_amt):
+    def take_damage(self, damage_amt):
         """
         This method should subtract the damage amount from the health.

-        If the hero dies return 0 and update number of deaths.
+        If the hero dies return 1 and update number of deaths.

-        Otherwise return 1
+        Otherwise return 0
         """
 ```
 We will need to implement a new methods in our Hero class that will calculate our hero's defense strength and update the health of our hero if damage is taken.